Skin Care After Delivery

 - Post-delivery, healthy diet and exercise is the key to reducing the visibility of stretch marks.
-Consult your doctor and start with mild exercises such as brisk walk or basic yoga.
+Consult your doctor and start with mild exercises such as a brisk walk or basic yoga.

 - Make sure you drink plenty of water and exfoliate your skin regularly to remove dead cells.

-- Also make sure you eat healthy so that the skin is replenished with the nutrients it needs to recover.
+- Also, make sure you eat healthy so that the skin is replenished with the nutrients it needs to recover.